thalpius/Microsoft-GitHub-Scanner/README.md

+> [!IMPORTANT]
+> "This repo is now in 'Blue Screen' mode—archived and frozen in time!"

 # Microsoft GitHub Scanner

 I created a small application to scan a GitHub repository for a keyword.
 During a Microsoft webinar where I demonstrated a new feature within Microsoft Azure Identity Protection, multiple people requested the tool, so I decided to release it.